Please pardon our appearance, we are still materializing!

 Board shall maintain a conflict-of-interest policy consistent with law.

-ARTICLE IX - MEETINGS OF MEMBERS
+ARTICLE XI – MEETINGS OF MEMBERS

 Annual Meeting